mysrejourney/mkdocs/docs/terraform/work_terraform.md

     content="Satheesh Pandian Jeganthan" // earlier it is "I am SRE in Bangalore"

     lifecycle {
-        ignore_changes = [content] // you can any number of attribute in the list }
+        ignore_changes = [content] // you can add any number of attribute in the list }
 }
 ```